aws-amplify/docs/docs/sdk/auth/fragments/android/hosted-ui.md

 });
 ```

-Note: By default, the Hosted UI will show all sign-in options; the username-password flow as well as any social providers which are configured.
+**Note:** By default, the Hosted UI will show all sign-in options; the username-password flow as well as any social providers which are configured.
 If you wish to bypass the extra sign-in screen showing all the provider options and launch your desired social provider login directly, you can set the `HostedUIOptions` as shown in the next section.
-{: .callout .callout--info}

 ### Configuring Hosted UI to launch Facebook/ Google/ SAML sign in directly